godspeedsystems/gs-documentation/prompts/GODSPEED_DOCUMENTATION.md

----- Content from: D:\godspeed_docs\docs\microservices-framework\event-sources\event-source-plugins\Apollo GraphQl Eventsource.md ----
+---- Content from: D:\gs-documentation\docs\microservices-framework\event-sources\event-source-plugins\Apollo GraphQl Eventsource.md ----

 GraphQL is a query language and runtime for APIs that enables clients to request precisely the data they need.
 It allows developers to describe the structure of the data they require, providing a more efficient and flexible alternative to traditional REST APIs.
 GraphQL empowers front-end developers to shape their API requests, minimizing over-fetching and under-fetching of data.